 Attire and Supplies Needed for Class

-Supplies Needed For Dance Class 2014 - click here for a pdf format
+Attire and Supplies Needed for Class 2015-4 – click here for a pdf format

 Dancers must wear leotard and tights to every class.